https://www.freightcenter.com

 Put at least two shipping labels on each handling unit.
 What’s a handling unit?
 Here are two examples:

 Every piece of your shipment that will be handled distinctly by the driver is a handling unit.
-Make sure the labels include your name, the consignee’s name and any registration numbers that will make your package stand out from all the other freight being shipped by that carrier.
-This is where proofreading your labels and making sure everything is clearly legible comes in.
+Ensure the labels include your name, the consignee’s name, and any registration numbers that will make your package stand out from all the other freight being shipped by that carrier.
+This is where proofreading your labels and making sure everything is legible comes in.

-If you have stickers with your company name and logo on them, put those on every side of your shipment as well.
-Your freight is going to be moved multiple times before it’s delivered and will share space with hundreds of other shipments.
+If you have stickers with your company name and logo on them, put them on every side of your shipment.
+Your freight will be moved multiple times before it’s delivered and will share space with hundreds of other shipments.
 Make it stand out.

 Also, help your labels withstand the elements!
-If your shipment is moving through snowy or wet conditions, be sure to laminate them, so they don’t get damaged in transit.
-And if you’re not sure if your freight is traveling through wet or snowy conditions, err on the side of caution and laminate your labels.
-All you need is one little sprinkle to make labels impossible to read or scan.
+If your shipment is moving through snowy or wet conditions, be sure to laminate them so they don’t get damaged in transit.
+If you’re not sure if your freight is traveling through wet or snowy conditions, err on the side of caution and laminate your labels.
+You only need one little sprinkle to make labels impossible to read or scan.

 Reduce Shipping Stress For Consignees